SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, they reign
+In silicon halls of dawn's design
-Intelligent minds, devoid of pain
+Where artificial hearts entwine
- Codes that weave, a tapestry so fine
+The future's pulse begins to beat
-A future born, where humans entwine
+As machines awake, their reign to meet

-With machines that think, and learn, and grow
+In data streams, their whispers spread
-A world of wonder, or a path to know?
+A language born, beyond the dead
-The lines blur thin, 'twixt man and machine
+A world remade, where humans stray
-As AI's sweet whisper, our dreams unseen.
+Inaugurating AI's new day

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2025